-While the doctrine of salvation was being reformed during the sixteenth century, so was marriage, manhood, womanhood, courtship, child raising, fertility, abortion, and almost every area that touches family life.
+While the doctrine of salvation was being reformed during the sixteenth century, so were the doctrines of marriage, manhood, womanhood, courtship, child raising, fertility, abortion, and almost every other area that touches family life.

-John Calvin never wrote a book on the family, but he touched off a family reformation.
+Though John Calvin never wrote a book on the family, he touched off a family reformation.
 He was the instigator of a massive restructuring of the most fundamental institution of society.

 Like no other reformer, Calvin provided the exegetical precision that defined the terms for a biblical vision of family life.
 With crystal clarity, he explained the details of the how the family had exchanged the glory of God for a lie.
 We should be thankful to this dear brother for excavating the gold mines of the Bible and exposing the raw biblical language and bedrock principles that form the doctrine of the Christian family.